 - Freeze or chill seafood thoroughly before packaging for best final destination temperature.

-- Select durable, watertight packaging, preferable with insulation.
-Sturdy metal or hard plastic camping coolers, or waxed corrugated cartons (wetlock boxes) are the preferred shipping containers.
+- Select durable, watertight packaging, preferably with insulation.
+Sturdy metal or hard plastic camping coolers or commercially manufactured seafood shipping boxes are preferred.

-- A standard wetlock carton shall provide easy handling, better stacking capability and allow for maximum cubic space capacity.
+- Standard seafood shipping boxes provide easy handling, better stacking capability and allow for maximum cubic space capacity.

 - Containers must be sealed or secured with strapping tape, or a similar material.

-- Unapproved styrofoam coolers or boxes shall not be accepted by Alaska Airlines.
+- Styrofoam coolers or boxes are not accepted by Alaska Airlines.

 - Gel ice packs are recommended to hold perishables at proper temperatures.